-An employee may be suspended on full pay when an act of gross misconduct is either suspected or alleged to have been committed or for "other good and urgent cause", which is normally taken as when the employee is suspected of, or has been arrested for, doing something which would render him or her unsuitable to remain in school.
+An employee may be suspended on full pay when an act of gross misconduct and/or a criminal offence is either suspected or alleged to have been committed or for "other good and urgent cause", which is normally taken as when the employee is suspected of, or has been arrested for, doing something which would render him or her unsuitable to remain in school.
 The period of suspension should be as brief as possible and should be kept under review.